Welcome to the next installment in our series on IoT device management, featuring Digi Remote Manager® (Digi RM). In the first post

 Here is an example of how a site power monitoring solution would work with a Microsoft Logic App:

-Integrating data from Digi Remote Manager into other powerful ecosystems like AWS and Azure is easier than ever, and doing so can vastly increase the value of your companys device data.
-Take some time to review the above articles, and perhaps the Web Services Reference
+Integrating data from Digi Remote Manager into other powerful ecosystems like AWS and Azure is easier than ever, and doing so can vastly increase the value of your company's device data.
+See the above articles, and the Web Services Reference

-for DRM to see the potential benefits for your organization.
+for Digi RM to see the potential benefits for your organization.